kyle-gonzales/cmsc134mp2-diez_gonzales_pulvera/README.md

 This function signs a message using RSA-PSS signature scheme.

 It uses the Probabalistic Signature Scheme (`PSS`), which is the recommendeed padding scheme for RSA signatures.
-It uses the `MGF1` (which uses the `SHA-256` algorithm) and the max salt length.
+It uses the `MGF1` (which uses the `SHA-256` algorithm) and the maximum salt length.

 #### `verify(signature, message, verification_key)`